 Ganga Mahal is now converted into fort museum.
 This museum exhibits various weapons, chariots for public views.

 By the time of King’s period, one of the strange entertainment is dancing over the sharp knives and weapons.
 Henceforth, this particular type of dance still exists in some parts of India.

 The British gifted the plane to Raja Karan Singh as the tribute to their participation in the war.

 The different chariots used by the King and Queen also displayed in the museum.

 The museum has different weapons used by the army of Bikaner in the battles.

-In the fort museum, the sandalwood throne of Rathore Emperors is displayed for public views.
+The fort museum also exhibits the sandalwood throne of Rathore Emperors for public views.

-The other sections of Junagarh fort has the elephant camp, horse staples, gardens havelies, temples, etc.,
+Furthermore, the other sections of Junagarh fort has the elephant camp, horse stables, gardens havelies, temples, etc.,

 In case, if you missed reading about explorations in Bikaner, then click here: Bikaner